superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

    - [Stanford Network Analysis Project (SNAP)](http://snap.stanford.edu/data/): Offers a collection of real-world network datasets.
    - [KONECT](http://konect.cc/networks/): Provides a variety of network datasets for research.
 - **Considerations:** In graph data, consider the types of nodes, edges, and their attributes.
 Pay attention to graph algorithms for traversing, analyzing, and extracting insights from the graph structure.
-- **Systems:** Graph data is often stored in graph databases like [Neo4j](https://neo4j.com/), [ArangoDB](https://github.com/arangodb/arangodb), [Apollo](https://www.apollographql.com/), but it can also be represented using traditional RDBMS with specific schemas for relations.
+- **Systems:** Graph data is often stored in graph databases like [Neo4j](https://neo4j.com/), [ArangoDB](https://github.com/arangodb/arangodb), or [Apollo](https://www.apollographql.com/), but it can also be represented using traditional RDBMS with specific schemas for relations.

 **Time Series Data:**
 - **Example Data:** Stock prices, weather measurements, sensor data.